 Neat Streets Miami

-City of Hialeah, Florida, Summer 2018 - In an effort to expand Miami-Dade County’s tree canopy by leveraging local resources, Neat Streets Miami awarded the City of Hialeah a Street Tree Matching Grant for its W 28 Ave from 52nd St to 79th St Project and W 76 St, from 36th Ave to Hialeah Gardens Blvd Project in the amount of $8,500.
-In its third year, Neat Streets Miami’s street tree program awarded 14 organizations matching grants to advance the Million Trees Miami initiative, a community-wide effort to reach a million trees by 2020.
+City of Hialeah, Florida, March 21, 2023 - In an effort to expand Miami-Dade County’s tree canopy by leveraging local resources, Neat Streets Miami-Dade County awarded the City of Hialeah a 2023 GREEN Miami-Dade County Matching Grant for its 2023 City of Hialeah-Miami Dade County GREEN tree Planting Project in the amount of $99,900.00.
+In its eighth year, Neat Streets Miami-Dade County awarded 17 organizations with matching grants to GREEN up public lands in our county and advance the Million Trees Miami-Dade County initiative, a community-wide effort to achieve a 30 percent overall tree canopy.

-Made possible through the County’s Tree Trust Fund, preference was given to areas with low tree canopy and low-to-moderate income populations, in an attempt to achieve at least a twenty percent tree canopy coverage (Miami-Dade County’s average) in all neighborhoods.
-The 2018 grant funding totals $250,000, a 20 percent increase from last year.
+Made possible through the County’s Tree Trust Fund, preference was given to areas with low tree canopy and low-to-moderate income populations.

-Miami-Dade Parks is the third largest county park system in the United States, consisting of 270 parks and 13,573 acres of land.
-It is one of the most unique park and recreation systems in the world and focused on Placemaking, Health and Fitness and Conservation and Stewardship.
-The non-profit Parks Foundation of Miami-Dade supports Miami-Dade Parks’ efforts to further develop Miami-Dade County’s world-class parks system for residents and visitors.
+Miami-Dade County Parks, Recreation and Open Spaces is the third largest county park system in the United States, consisting of more than 285 parks and 40,000+ acres of parks and natural areas, comprised of active, passive parklands and nature preserves.
+It is one of the most unique park and recreation systems in the world and focused on placemaking, health and fitness, and conservation and stewardship.

 Follow us on Facebook, Instagram, LinkedIn and Twitter or visit our website for the latest news and updates from Miami-Dade County Parks!